Lipoprotein particles include chylomicrons, VLDL, LDL, and HDL. They transport lipids in plasma to and from tissues. Each particle has:

 Abetalipoproteinemia is a hypolipoproteinemia caused by a defect in microsomal TG Transfer Protein (MTP), leading to an inability to load Apo B with lipids.
 No VLDL or chylomicrons are formed, and TGs accumulate in the liver and intestine.

-CETP (Cholesteryl ester transfer protein) helps in the exchange of TGs and Cholesterol esters between VLDL and HDL.
-After that VLDL becomes LDL.
+CETP (cholesteryl ester transfer protein) helps exchange TGs and cholesterol esters between VLDL and HDL.
+After that, VLDL becomes LDL.
 IDL is a VLDL remnant.

-In Type III Hyperlipoproteinemia or Familial Dysbetalipoproteinemia patients are homozygous for ApO E2, a variation of ApOE which binds poorly to receptors, causing high cholesterol and premature atherosclerosis.
+In Type III Hyperlipoproteinemia (Familial Dysbetalipoproteinemia), patients are homozygous for Apo E2, a variation of Apo E that binds poorly to receptors, causing high cholesterol and premature atherosclerosis.

 LDL:

-Has a high concentration of cholesterol and chol esters.
-The main function of LDL is to provide cholesterol to the tissues.
+LDL has a high concentration of cholesterol and cholesterol esters.
+Its main function is to provide cholesterol to tissues.

-In Type II Hyperlipidemia or Familial Hypercholesterolemia there is a deficiency of LDL receptors causing high LDL, high cholesterol and premature atherosclerosis.
-Sometimes increased activity of a protease that degrades the receptor or defect in ApO B 100 that reduces its binding to the receptor can also cause the disease.
+In Type II Hyperlipidemia (Familial Hypercholesterolemia), there is a deficiency of LDL receptors, causing high LDL, high cholesterol, and premature atherosclerosis.
+Increased activity of a protease that degrades the receptor, or a defect in Apo B-100 that reduces binding to the receptor, can also cause the disease.

-SRE and SREBP2 ( steroid regulatory element binding protein) are involved in the regulation of the LDL receptor gene.
+SRE and SREBP2 (steroid regulatory element binding protein) are involved in regulating the LDL receptor gene.

-If cholesterol is not required by the cell, then it is esterified by ACAT (acyl CoA cholesterol transferase) converting it to cholesterol ester which is stored in the cell.
+If cholesterol is not required by the cell, it is esterified by ACAT (acyl CoA cholesterol transferase), converting it to cholesterol ester that is stored in the cell.

-Oxidized LDL is the precursor for plaques.
+Oxidized LDL is a precursor for plaques.
 It is engulfed by macrophages expressing scavenger receptors, which then turn into foam cells.

 HDL: